remarcmij/JavaScript2_examples/week2/bookshop/README.md

 ## Assignment

 First solve the exercises below manually, using pen and paper.
-Or use spreadsheet if you like.
+Or use a spreadsheet if you like.
 Then try to solve them by writing a JavaScript program.

 Assume the following: